Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 They’re *commoners.* Okay?
 There’s no blue blood among them, just money and ambition.
 No nobility, if in fact it ever existed among the Lords in the first place.
 And if this country was actually working the way it’s supposed to, they’d have no patience for the hereditary figurehead of a country that’s stubbornly refused to step bravely forward into the eighteenth century.

 Instead, they attend his parties, listen to his bland humor.
 Throw parties *for him* with hardly a proper smile among them.
-And then, like robot bees, suddenly all of them are entirely behind the President and his warmongering, mouthing platitudes and praise for the “Great Father” and his *admittedly* murderous ways!
+And then, like robot bees, suddenly all of them are entirely behind the President and his warmongering, mouthing platitudes and praise for the "Great Father" and his *admittedly* murderous ways!

 It’s a charm offensive, and it worked.
 Daar won over the normals with some strutting, some flexing, and some baby-talk with criminally adorable children.
 All spontaneous, you see.